- sonjac1978

 While it took me about 50% LESS to create two very similar projects in two different programs, AutoCAD file is quite limited.
 All I have for that project are elevation and plan drawings, each line drawn one at a time.
 If I were to create a rendering of the space, I would have to import the file to another program and create a rendering from scratch.
 Add about 10 hours to the cost, at least, with added cost for a HD images.

-In Chief Architect, I am actually building a 3D version of the plan simultaneously.
+In Chief Architect, I am actually building a 3D version of the plan simultaneously as I am drawing a plan.
 With the click of a button, I can create elevation drawings, renderings, and more.
 While the work for this project is now completed, the client could still ask me to create a 3D render of the space and all I would have to do is edit the materials.
-I would have to add specific tile selections, wall paint, cabinet finish, etc. It would probably take me an hour or two to edit all textures, and additional time to process images, about 45 minutes per HD image.
+I would have to add specific tile selections, wall paint, cabinet finish, etc. It would probably take me an hour to edit all textures, and just minutes to process images.

 Still wondering about which program is better?
 I think we have a clear winner!!